angulardart/site-angulardart/src/tools/pub/pub-build.md

 layout: default
 title: "pub build"
 permalink: /tools/pub/pub-build
-description: "Use pub build to deploy your Dart application."
+description: "Use pub build to deploy your Dart app."
 ---

 _Build_ is one of the commands of the _pub_ tool.